pcp-ps(1) — Linux manual page

 time TIME accumulated cpu time, user + system

-cls CLS scheduling class of the process
+cls CLS scheduling class of the process.

-cmd CMD see args. (alias args, command).
+cmd CMD see Task name. (alias args, command).

 pid PID The process ID